Azure-Samples/explore-iot-operations/samples/aio-onvif-connector-ptz-demo/README.md

 ## Run instructions

-Start the application by running `dotnet run --project Aio.Onvif.Connector.Ptz.Demo -- --mqtt-host localhost --mqtt-port 1883 --namespace azure-iot-operations --ptz-asset <your ONVIF asset name> --media-asset <your media asset name> --mode relative`
+Start the application by running `dotnet run --project Aio.Onvif.Connector.Ptz.Demo --mqtt-host localhost --mqtt-port 1883 --namespace azure-iot-operations --asset <your ONVIF asset name> --mode relative`

-After entering this information, the application will connect to the AIO Broker and the camera can be moved with keyboard input.
+After entering this information, the application connects to the AIO Broker and the camera can be moved with keyboard input.
 Press 'q' to exit the application.

-This example uses RelativeMove by default.
-Depending on the camera, you may need to use ContinuousMove instead.
+This example uses `RelativeMove` by default.
+Depending on the camera, you may need to use `ContinuousMove` instead.
 To do this, add the `--mode continuous` option when starting the application.

 ## Cleanup